Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Preliminaries

 Let $V_{C}$ denote a finite set of context variables (sometimes called holes) such that $V_{C} \cap V = \emptyset$.
 We use the notation $\diamond_i$ to represent the context variable $\diamond_i \in V_{C}$.
 A \emph{context} is a \emph{linear} term containing only context variables.
 More formally, a context is a term, $C \in T(\Sigma, V_{C})$, where each variable (context hole) occurs at most once.
 Thus, the size of a context follows from the size of a term, where any hole occurrence counts for $1$.
 Given a context $C$ with $m$ variables and $m$ terms $S_1,\dots,S_m \in T(\Sigma, V)$, $C[S_1,\dots,S_m]$ denotes the term $C\{ \diamond_1 \mapsto S_1,\dots,\diamond_m \mapsto S_m \}$ where for $i=1,\dots,m$, $\diamond_i$ denotes the $i$-th context variable occurring in the term $C$, and $C$ is called the \emph{context part} of $C[S_1,\dots,S_m]$.
 When $S_1,\dots,S_m \in \mathcal{S}$, $C[S_1,\dots,S_m]$ is said to be a \emph{context instantiated with terms in $\mathcal{S}$}.
 Given a positive integer $n$, $C[S_1,\dots,S_m]$ is said to be \emph{small} (with respect to $n$) if its context part $C$ satisfies $|C| \leq n$.

 \paragraph*{Equational Theories}

 Given a set $E$ of $\Sigma$-axioms (i.e., pairs of terms in $T(\Sigma,V)$, denoted by $l = r$), the \emph{equational theory} $=_E$ is the congruence closure of $E$ under the law of substitutivity (by a slight abuse of terminology, $E$ is often called an equational theory).
 Equivalently, $=_E$ can be defined as the reflexive transitive closure $\leftrightarrow_{E}^*$ of an equational step $\leftrightarrow_{E}$ defined as follows: $s \leftrightarrow_{E} t$ if there exist a position $p$ of $s$, $l = r$ (or $r=l$) in $E$, and substitution $\sigma$ such that $s|_p = l\sigma$ and $t = s[r\sigma]_p$.
 An equational theory $E$ is said to be \emph{permutative} if for any $l=r$ in $E$, the number of occurrences of any (function or variable) symbol in $l$ is equal to the number of occurrences of that symbol in $r$.
 Well-known theories such as Associativity ($A = \{ (x+y)+z = x+(y+z) \}$), Commutativity ($C = \{ x + y = y + x \}$), and Associativity-Commutativity ($AC = A \cup C$) are permutative theories.
 A theory $E$ is said to be \emph{shallow} if variables can only occur at a depth at most $1$ in axioms of $E$.
 For example, $C$ is shallow but $A$ and $AC$ are not.
+Any constant in $\Sigma$ not occurring in $E$ is said to be \emph{free}.

 \paragraph*{Rewrite Relations}